 Aspergillus has more than 185 species and is present in different colors.
 It has long flask-shaped spores that can form thick layers or long chains of mold growth on surfaces.
 This type of mold is found in house dust, building materials, fall leaves, and other decomposing matter like compost piles.
 Aspergillus can lead to asthma attacks, lung infections, and respiratory inflammation.
 Certain Aspergillus species are capable of producing aflatoxins, a deadly carcinogen.

-Cladosporium is the most commonly identified outdoor mold, but it can easily enter into the house through the HVAC system and other airflow passages (so you may wish to call someone like Abraham AC and Heating Services, Inc to come and do any necessary maintenance work, as they will be able to spot any other problems with your system that could become troublesome in the future).
+Cladosporium is the most commonly identified outdoor mold, but it can quickly enter the house through the HVAC system and other airflow passages (so you may wish to call someone like Abraham AC and Heating Services, Inc to come and do any necessary maintenance work, as they will be able to spot any other problems with your system that could become troublesome in the future).
 The indoor species of Cladosporium grows on textiles, upholsteries, wood and other porous, damp areas.
 It is an olive-green or brown-colored mold with a suede-like texture.
-Cladosporium typically causes allergic reactions to the eyes, nose, throat, and skin, skin rash and lesions, asthma, lung infections and sinusitis.
+Cladosporium typically causes allergic reactions to the eyes, nose, throat, and skin, skin rash and lesions, asthma, lung infections, and sinusitis.

 Chaetomium has a cotton-like texture and usually changes colors from white to grey to brown and eventually to black over time.
-This mold is found in the damp or leaking roof, basement, sink, ducts, and pipes, and is recognizable by its musty odor.
+This mold is found in the wet or leaking roof, basement, sink, ducts, and pipes, and is recognizable by its musty odor.
 Chaetomium isn’t as dangerous as other household molds but can cause minor skin and nail infections.